-Mike Maynard enters his third season as the UCLA Director of Track and field overseeing the men’s and women’s programs following three seasons as men’s head coach as well as the throws coach for both the men’s and women’s squads.
+Mike Maynard enters his fourth season as the UCLA Director of Track and Field, overseeing the men’s and women’s programs following three seasons as men’s head coach as well as the throws coach for both the men’s and women’s squads.
 Prior to coming to UCLA, Maynard was head coach/throws coach at Boise State for nine years.

 In his second season at the helm of both programs the Bruins made large strides on the national stage.
 The men’s track and field program was headlined in 2014 by a dual meet win over rival USC and some impressive individual performances.
 Five Bruins earned USTFCCCA All-American honors.
 At the Pac-12 Championships sophomore Nicholas Scarvelis won the shot put title with a throw of 63-10.25, to win the event by over three feet.
 Senior Julian Wruck defended his Pac-12 discus title with a mark of 210-9.
 En route to earning All-American accolades, Wruck placed second at the NCAA meet in the discus, Scarvelis finished 10th in the shot put, Matthew Kosecki was 12th in the discus, Cody Danielson was 14th in the javelin and Nick Hartle was 16th in the 800m.
 During the indoor season, Marcus Nilsson and Mike Woepse earned USTFCCCA All-American honors after Nilsson placed eighth in the heptathlon and Woepse was 13th in the pole vault.